Urammar/Unreal-Nanoscopic/README.md

 It stands at 55.8MB of barebones infrastucture, sound drivers, shader code and hopes and dreams held together with a stick of gum.

+Haha, you thought this had sound drivers?
+You are in the wrong place, camper.
+Turn around.

 This is barely usable, but was a lot of fun to deep dive into.
 You have been warned.

 If you make something with this, please let me know!
 I'd love to see it!